-Notice that this scale is nonlinear; the steps are wider in the B range.
+This scale is nonlinear; the steps are wider in the B range.
 In a typical semester, about 75% of students receive A's and B's.

 This grading formula implies that there is no curve; your grade will depend only on how well you do, and not on how well everyone else does.